Use Item Charges to Account for Additional Trade Costs

 If you received an invoice for the item charge after you posted the original purchase receipt, follow this procedure.

-- In the Item Charge Assignment window, choose the Get Receipt Lines action.
+- On the Item Charge Assignment page, choose the Get Receipt Lines action.

-- In the Purch.
-Receipt Lines window, select the posted purchase receipt for the item that you want to assign the item charge to, and then choose the OK button.
+- On the Purch.
+Receipt Lines page, select the posted purchase receipt for the item that you want to assign the item charge to, and then choose the OK button.

 - Choose the Suggest Item Charge Assignment action.